Toll Free: 800-467-1965

-Music performance scholarships are available for members of Mid-America Singers and Band.
-Contact the director of Mid-America Singers and Band in the School of Liberal Arts at 812/464-1736 for audition information.
+Music performance scholarships are available for members of the Women's Choir and the Chamber Choir.
+Contact the director in the College of Liberal Arts at 812-464-1736 for audition information.

-Individuals interested in assisting with the production of theatrical events may contact the director of Theatre in the Communications Department at 812/464-1734 for information concerning theatre/drama scholarships.
+Individuals interested in assisting with the production of theatrical events may contact the director of Theatre at 812-464-1734 for information concerning theatre/drama scholarships.

 Women's sports include basketball, softball, volleyball, soccer, cross country, golf, and tennis.
 Men's sports include basketball, baseball, soccer, golf, tennis, and cross country.
-Student athletes desiring information on athletic grant-in-aid scholarships may contact the director of Athletics at 812/464-1846.
+Student athletes desiring information on athletic grant-in-aid scholarships may contact the director of Athletics at 812-464-1846.

-It is recommended that students attach a list of extra-curricular activities and community service to their USI Admission Application.
 These scholarships, except as noted, are renewable based upon continued enrollment and maintenance of specific grade point minimums.